 Combining with other acids: glycolic acid can be combined with other acids but be careful of their strengths (think of individual acid strengths and their combined strength) or they may cause irritation.

-Like any medium to strong acid, glycolic acid will denature proteins and protein based substances.
+Could you combine glycolic acid with protein-based ingredients?
+Like any medium to strong acid, glycolic acid will denature proteins and protein-based substances.
 You know how adding lemon juice or vinegar to milk will make it curdle?
-Well, same thing goes for glycolic (and lactic) acid and other protein based ingredients.
-So don’t combine glycolic acid with hydrolyzed proteins, collagen, keratin, buttermilk powder or other dairy based ingredients, or amino acid based surfactants such as sodium lauroyl sarcosinate.
+Well, same thing goes for glycolic (and lactic) acid and other protein-based ingredients.
+So don't combine glycolic acid with hydrolyzed proteins, collagen, keratin, buttermilk powder, other dairy-based ingredients, or amino acid-based surfactants such as sodium lauroyl sarcosinate.

 Glycolic acid is found in cleansers, toners, serums, moisturisers and peels.

 It will have maximum benefit when it is allowed to sit on the skin a little, eg in a serum, toner or peel.
-But I also really like a glycolic/lactic acid body wash for some gentle chemical exfoliation.
+But we also recommend a glycolic/lactic acid body wash for some gentle chemical exfoliation.

 Certain ingredients like acids come in standard concentrations, such as 70% glycolic acid, 80% lactic acid, and 1% hyaluronic acid.
 But you may want to have a different concentration in your product.
 For example, you may want to have a total of 10% AHAs in your peel.
 So how on earth do you go from a 70% concentration of glycolic acid down to 10%?!